 speaker

 Neil Dingman

-Congratulations guys another great quarter.
-Chris my first question is just on your well cost specifically.
-One time I know you all had a good bit of your well cost included a number of tests you performed down whole before actually producing the well.
-I am just wondering now when you look at the plan are you still doing a fair amount of science as you drill some of these Giddings wells or is it now just strictly a development program?
+Congratulations, guys.
+Another great quarter.
+Chris, my first question is just on your well cost.
+Specifically, one time I know you all had a good bit of, you know, your well cost included a number of tests that you performed downhole before actually producing the well.
+I'm just wondering, you know, now when you look at the plan, are you still doing a fair amount of science? as you drill some of these Giddings wells, or is it now just strictly a development program?

+speaker